lueschem/lueschem.github.io/_posts/2017-12-14-A-new-Approach-to-Operating-System-Image-Generation.md

 then you can even test out real time stuff from within the container.

-The cross compilation and testing on the target device can then be automated and the developer does not have fiddle around with real hardware during most of his development time.
+The cross compilation and testing on the target device can then be automated and the developer does not have to fiddle around with real hardware during most of his development time.

 ## The Configuration